-Just added: photos and more details about the charming cottage at 894 California Avenue and pictures of lots of houses on Webster Street!
+Did you see these?
+Group photo of owners of centennial houses and preservation awards with their plaques taken at the garden of the Williams House (MOAH), photos and more details about the charming cottage at 894 California Avenue and pictures of lots of houses on Webster Street!
+Photos from previous preservation award presentations!

 If you have photos or information to share, please contact us!

-Continuing local tid-bits!
+Continuing local tid-bits not to be missed!
 PAST is providing a bi-weekly article about an historic structure in Palo Alto in the Palo Alto Daily News.
 It appears in the Friday real estate section.
 In case you missed any of them, many are posted on our website.

 Most of us are aware that Julia Morgan, the designer of Hearst Castle, also designed buildings in Palo Alto.
 PAST is pleased to acknowledge her achievements and her addition to the University of California Wall of Fame.